 - Note 1: The S/PDIF output shall in any case comply with the content of the table above.
-For HDMI however, the following feature should be implemented: - When an HDMI Sink device indicates in its E-EDID structure that it only supports Basic Audio (i.e. two-channel L-PCM from the original stereo signal or from a stereo downmix from the multi-channel signal), then the HDMI output will provide Basic Audio.
-This feature would then take precedence over the requirement of AC-3, E-AC-3, HE-AAC multi-channel and DTS in the table above whenever the Sink device indicates that only Basic Audio is supported.
-Observe however that the HDMI output could be different from S/PDIF output, since S/PDIF still has to comply with multi-channel format requirements as in the table above. - Note 2: If an HDMI sink device indicates in its E-EDID structure that AC-3 decoding is supported, but E-AC-3 decoding is not supported, the IRD shall transcode E-AC-3 streams to AC-3 prior to HDMI transmission. - Note 3: If an HDMI sink device indicates in its E-EDID structure that AC-3 or DTS is supported, but HE-AAC decoding is not supported, the IRD shall transcode HE-AAC streams to AC-3 or DTS prior to HDMI transmission. - Note 4: For IDTVs, this shall apply when External Audio System (if supported) is selected as audio output.
-If built-in loudspeakers are selected for audio output the minimum requirement is to have PCM output signal in the digital output. - Note 5: When external audio system (if supported) is selected as main audio output, IDTVs may optionally mute the TV speakers. - Note 6: If IRD supports PCM multi-channel over HDMI (not applicable for HDMI ARC). - Note 7: If content is stereo, output shall be PCM stereo also in case of Multi-channel mode
+For HDMI however, the following feature should be implemented:

+If an HDMI, HDMI ARC (or HDMI eARC) receiving device indicates that it only supports Basic Audio (i.e. two-channel L-PCM from the original stereo signal or from a stereo down-mix from the multichannel signal), then the IRD output will be Basic Audio.
+This feature would then take precedence over the requirement of AC-3, E-AC-3, HE-AAC multichannel and DTS in the table above whenever the receiving device indicates that only Basic Audio is supported.
+Observe however that the HDMI output could be different from S/PDIF output, since S/PDIF still has to comply with multichannel format requirements as in the table above. - Note 2: If an HDMI, HDMI ARC or HDMI eARC receiving device indicates that AC-3 decoding is supported, but E-AC-3 decoding is not supported, the IRD shall transcode E-AC-3 streams to AC-3 prior to HDMI transmission. - Note 3: For IRDs that support the optional output HE-AAC on HDMI: If an HDMI, HDMI ARC or HDMI eARC receiving device indicates that AC-3 or DTS is supported, but HE-AAC decoding is not supported, the IRD shall transcode HE-AAC streams to AC-3 or DTS prior to HDMI transmission.

+- Note 4: For IDTVs, this shall apply when External Audio System (if supported) is selected as audio output.
+If built-in loudspeakers are selected for audio output the minimum requirement is to have PCM output signal in the digital output, where supported. - Note 5: When external audio system (if supported) is selected as main audio output, IDTVs may optionally mute the TV speakers. - Note 6: If the IRD supports PCM multichannel over HDMI or HDMI eARC (not applicable for HDMI ARC). - Note 7: If content is stereo, output shall be PCM stereo also in case of multichannel mode. - Note 8: For IRDs that support the optional output AC-4 on HDMI: If an HDMI, HDMI ARC or HDMI eARC receiving device indicates that E-AC-3 decoding is supported, but AC-4 decoding is not supported, the IRD shall re-encode AC-4 streams to E-AC-3 prior to HDMI transmission.
+If an HDMI, HDMI ARC or HDMI eARC receiving device indicates that AC-3 decoding is supported, but neither of E-AC-3 or AC-4 decoding is supported, the IRD shall re-encode AC-4 streams to AC-3 prior to HDMI transmission. - Note 9: NorDig recognises that HDMI eARC will enable delivery of multichannel audio between suitably equipped iDTVs and A/V decoders.
+Revisions of this document will consider including recommendations/requirements regarding this output method.
+For example, MAT [99].